openstack/octavia/specs/version0.5/amphora-driver-interface.rst

             """
             raise NotImplementedError

-        def get_config_network_flow(self, amphora):
-            """
-                returns a task flow which returns the network configuration to be inspected by the controller and creates missing network interfaces, etc.
-                "amphora" becomes a defined inputs for the flow and the flow will return a list of network interface cards in the format {"eth0":{"ip":"123.123.123.123", "netmask":"...", "mac":",,,"))
-            """
-            raise NotImplementedErr

         def get_diagnostics(self, amphora):
             """
                 OPTIONAL - run some expensive self tests to determine if the amphora and the